What is the Meaning of Check In Poker? How to Use it to Your Advantage?

 In poker, checking is one of the primary actions available to a player when it’s their turn to act.
 Alongside checking, players can also choose to call, bet, raise, or fold, forming the core decisions during gameplay.

 Checking becomes possible only if no previous player has placed a bet.
-When it’s your turn, you can either tap the table to indicate a check or verbally announce your intention to check.
+In poker rules, when it’s your turn, you can either tap the table to indicate a check or verbally announce your intention to check.
 This move allows you to pass the action to the next player without committing any chips to the pot.

 When Should You Check Your Hand in Poker?